obalunenko/obalunenko/README.md

 ### Hi there 👋 :shipit:

+- Long-time Golang user.
-- I'm currently working on commercial projects at Melsoft Games
+- I'm currently working on BI projects at [Melsoft Games](https://melsoft-games.com/).
 - Also, in my free time, I'm developing open-source libraries and tools in GO.
 - I'm preparing for Google Cloud certification.
 - I'm looking for collaboration on interesting Open Source projects written in Golang.